 Manifestos, then, link Dia's view of the recent past firmly to Modernism.
 Manifestos naturally mean a bias as well, a strong point of view.
 They force one to check one's own ideas at the door.
 They can also make for bravura curating.
 Only later will one remember all that they leave out.
 The youngest artist at Beacon, Vera Lutter, had turned forty when she documented the site itself before Irwin's renovation.
 In more than one sense, the selection excludes the present.

-Dia's choices hinge on an ideal of obsession and control, a history of great white artists with no room for, say, Martin Puryear.
+Dia's choices hinge on an ideal of obsession and control, a history of great white artists with no room for, say, Martin Puryear or Melvin Edwards.
 Instead of wall labels, which could enter and disturb the work, Dia places excellent explanatory notes by each room, the kind that supply a history and real insights rather than empty praise.
 If one returns the plastic sheet facing the wrong way, the staff instantly sets it right.
 Still believe in freedom and accidents—or even, like Richard Tuttle, changing an installation from day to day?
 As Nauman puts it with one title, Fat Chance John Cage.

 One sees an emphasis on European art that may surprise visitors expecting a paean to American high Modernism.
 One will not see many artists with a lighter, quirkier touch, such as Tuttle, Dorothea Rockburne, or Eva Hesse.
 A few rooms do change from time to time, but just few enough to imply a static view of the past.
 They also align the ratio of permanent collection and temporary exhibitions with that of other major museums.
-On my second visit, I could catch just a glimpse of installations in progress by Warhol and Louise Lawler.
+On my second visit, I caught a glimpse of installations in progress by Warhol and Louise Lawler.
 Fat chance, appropriation artists.
 Dia prefers monumental chances.

-On the other hand, as in the enclosed setting, it places art as an ideal, outside of time.
+On the other hand, as with its enclosed setting, Dia:Beacon places art as an ideal, outside of time.
 It accepts change, like the tufts of grass, because it transcends change.
 Rooms, as for Chamberlain or Ryman, often place side by side works created twenty-five years apart.
 The works look more subtle and timeless, like variations on a theme, but they eliminate an artist's own history or place.
 Dia always fears change, in fact.
 At de Maria's New York Earth Room, in Soho, the staff works hard to keep living things from growing.
 Here one does best to defer an encounter with de Maria's central floor sculpture until later, so that it serves first as a point of orientation for other, repeated discoveries, rather than a deadening mall.

 I believe in other views of Minimalism, encounters that expand the work to enter the visitor's space, time, perception, and experience.
 I have walked on floor pieces by Carl Andre in Soho.
 Here, one cannot touch the art—or even enter the space of de Maria's silvery circles and squares.
 In early work by Dan Flavin, the fluorescent bulbs tilt casually, barely disturbing the wall, while their light fills the room—a far cry from the mind-boggling LED art of Jessica Bronson.
 Dia picks instead the Monuments to V. Tatlin, laid out as a formidable, solid fixture along a zigzag partition.
 As officially modern as their title, the thirty-two vertical arrangements of white tubes resemble the Empire State Building with a herd instinct.